input-output-hk/marlowe-doc/docs/getting-started/runner.md

 #### Suitable contracts for Runner

 Contracts that fit and execute on the chain will work in Runner.
-Contract examples that are included with Playground are suitable for Runner.
+Contract examples that are included within Playground are suitable for Runner.

 ## Considerations before you deploy